goldnarms/IconWiki/Development-Environment-Setup.md

 1. Start MongoDB as described above (in it's own terminal window).
 1. Navigate to the iCon project root folder.
+1. Perform a global install of Grunt: `npm install -g grunt`.
-1. Start the webserver: `npm start`.
+1. Start up the web server using `grunt dev`

-Node package manager should then start Nodemon, which in turn starts Node.js, while monitoring .js, .less and .json files for changes.
+Grunt will then start Nodemon, which in turn starts Node.js, while monitoring server-side *.js and *.less files.
+In addition a task monitoring changes in client side *.js files is run, and will generate a new cache manifest when detecting changes.

-#### Or: Fire up the system using the startup script (local DB only)

-Run the startup script:

-- Windows: `run-dev.bat`
-- Mac: `run-dev.sh`

-The script is located under `scripts`.
-This should fire up a local mongodb database, a monitor watching the LESS files, and the Node.js server.
-The various processes are fired up and managed by [Foreman](https://github.com/nodefly/node-foreman).
-Processes are defined under `PROCFILE.dev` and environment variables are set in `dev.env`.

 The webserver will now be listening on `localhost:3000`.